 - countering bullying and harassment

-If you feel you've been discriminated against, you'll be able to bring a claim to an Employment Tribunal.
-However, it's best to talk to your employer first to try to sort out the matter informally, in order to minimise the negative effects on all parties involved.
+If someone feels they have been discriminated against, they may be able to make a claim to an employment tribunal.
+However, it's best to talk to the employer first to try to sort out the matter informally, in order to minimise the negative effects on all parties involved.